olawalethefirst/news-time/README.md

-## How To Run  Application:
+# How To Run  Application:

-# Requirement
+## Requirement
 Ensure you have docker installed

-# Build docker image
+## Build docker image
-On the cli, use `npm run docker:build`
+On the cli, use `npm run docker:build` to build a Docker image for the application

-# To create Docker container
+## To create Docker container
-On the cli, use `npm run docker:start`
+On the cli, use `npm run docker:start` to intialize an appliation container